Internet-Draft | QUIC event definitions for qlog | November 2023 |

 Most of the events in this category are kept generic to support different recovery approaches and various congestion control algorithms.
 Tool creators SHOULD make an effort to support and visualize even unknown data in these events (e.g., plot unknown congestion states by name on a timeline visualization).¶

-event groups initial parameters from both loss detection
+event groups initial parameters from both loss

-and congestion control into a single event.
-All these settings are typically set
+detection and congestion control into a single event.
+It has Base importance

-once and never change.
-Implementation that do, for some reason, change these
+All these settings are typically set once and never change.
+Implementation that

-parameters during execution, MAY emit the parameters_set
+do, for some reason, change these parameters during execution, MAY emit the

 Additionally, this event can contain any number of unspecified fields to support different recovery approaches.¶

-The metrics_updated
+The recovery_metrics_updated

 event is emitted when one or more of the observable

-recovery metrics changes value.
-This event SHOULD group all possible metric
+This event SHOULD group all possible metric updates that happen at or around the

-updates that happen at or around the same time in a single event (e.g., if
+same time in a single event (e.g., if min_rtt

 and smoothed_rtt

-change at the same time, they should be bundled in
+same time, they should be bundled in a single recovery_metrics_updated

-event is only guaranteed to contain at least one of the
+event is only guaranteed to contain at least one of the listed metrics.¶

-In order to make logging easier, implementations MAY log values even if they are the
+In order to make logging easier, implementations MAY log values even if they are

 ).
-However, applications SHOULD try to
+However, applications SHOULD try to log only actual updates to

-Additionally, the metrics_updated
+Additionally, the recovery_metrics_updated

-event can contain any number of unspecified fields to support
+event can contain any number of

-different recovery approaches.¶
+unspecified fields to support different recovery approaches.¶

 The congestion_state_updated

-event signifies when the congestion controller enters a significant new state
+event indicates when the congestion controller

 The trigger

-field SHOULD be logged if there are multiple ways in which a state change
+field SHOULD be logged if there are multiple ways in which a state

 The loss_timer_updated